avivost/TicTacToe/README.md

 >[!NOTE]
-This project is part of the GamedevelopHer Course,
+This project is part of the GamedevelopHer: Principles Of Programing  Course,
 >
 > it contaians design flaws and bugs that are talked about and fixed during the course lessons and homework